 You can attend as many or as few sessions as you like.
 The sessions are free.

 CBT, or Cognitive Behavioural Therapy, is a proven clinical intervention for mental wellbeing which provides people with a toolkit of self-care techniques that can be used to manage anger, depression, anxiety, and grief.
+The mental health charity, MIND, gives more detail about CBT.

 Living with anger